semaphoreci/docs/docs/ci-cd-environment/custom-ci-cd-environment-with-docker.md

 Note: *The example image `semaphoreci/ruby.2.6` is part of the pre-built Docker images optimized for Semaphore CI/CD jobs.*

-!!! info "Docker Hub rate limits"
+!!! info "Semaphore convenience images redirection"
-    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, for your convenience, any compose style pull from `semaphoreci` Docker Hub repository will automatically be redirected to [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).
-This means that you will not have to [authenticate](/ci-cd-environment/docker-authentication/) in order to pull such images.
+	Due to the introduction of [Docker Hub rate limits](/ci-cd-environment/docker-authentication/), if you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).

 ## Using multiple Docker containers